liutaigang/vite-plugin-vscode-webview-hmr/examples/vue-sample/README.md

 In the current workspace, execute the `npm run dev` command to compile the project and monitor changes.

-Press F5 to start debugging this sample and execute the command: `vue-multi-page-sample.main-page.open`
+Press F5 to start debugging this sample and execute the command: `vue3-webview.open`

 Modify the code of the view in the `./webview-ui/` directory, and you will be able to see the real-time changes of the view in the debug window.